 After graduating from the Military Academy in 1950, Ríos Montt sees active duty, works as an instructor at the Military Academy and spends time on the general staff, all the while rising steadily through the ranks.

-A "born-again" evangelical Protestant, Ríos Montt joins the Church of the Complete Word (an offshoot of the Gospel Outreach Church of Eureka, California) in the late 1970s.
+Ríos Montt is a "born-again" evangelical Protestant.
+He joins the Church of the Word (an offshoot of the Gospel Outreach Church of Eureka, California) in the late 1970s.

-One of Ríos Montt's brothers, Mario Enrique Ríos Montt, will become a Roman Catholic Bishop and head the church's Human Rights Commission in Guatemala.
+One of Ríos Montt's brothers, Mario Enrique Ríos Montt, becomes a Roman Catholic Bishop and head the church's Human Rights Commission in Guatemala.

 Ríos Montt marries Maria Teresa Sosa Avila, the daughter of a prominent and influential military family.
 The couple have two sons, Homero and Enrique, and one daughter, Zury.
 Homero is killed in 1984 when guerrillas shoot down a helicopter in which he is travelling.